 Capital assets, which include property, plant, equipment, infrastructure, lease and subscription assets are reported in the governmental activities' columns in the government-wide financial statements.
 Capital assets are valued at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets, donated works of art and similar items, and assets received in service concession arrangements are recorded at acquisition value at the point of acquisition.
 Lease and subscription assets are valued at the net present value of future lease/subscription payments at the inception of the lease/subscription.
 The City does not report any lease or subscription assets at June 30, 2023, due to materiality and other considerations, such as current arrangements not meeting GASB-specified criteria.
 Depreciation of all exhaustible capital assets used by governmental activities is charged as an expense against their operations.
 Accumulated depreciation and amortization is reported on the statement of net position.
-Depreciation and amortization has been provided over the estimated useful lives using the straight-line method over the following estimated useful lives:
+Depreciation and amortization has been provided over the estimated useful lives: